Introduction to Sociology of Law

 The second module presents four theoretical approaches to the study of law in modern society.
 These are based on Habermas's theory of communicative action, Niklas Luhmann systems theory, Pierre Bourdieu's social fields and forms of capital, and various critical and feminist theories (Critical Legal Studies).

-Module 3, Right, postmodernism and globalization (Law, Postmodernism and Globalization) (5 credits)
+Module 3: Law, postmodernism and globalization (5 credits)

 The third module discusses how postmodern and globalization theories have influenced the descriptions and studies of law, the legal system and the legal profession, on the one hand, and socio-legal research, on the other hand.